 About "Akame ga Kill!"

-Whenever one watches the epic story of Akame ga Kill with all its awesome array of characters in full action, there's no stopping the jam-packed thrill that rushes through the veins.
-This anime actually successfully caught people off-guard and burned the insignia of Night Raid right into their minds.
+Whenever someone watches the epic story of Akame ga Kill! with all its awesome array of characters and action scenes, it's hard to not find the whole thing thrilling and engaging.
+This anime successfully caught people off-guard and burned the insignia of Night Raid right into their minds.

-It all starts when Sakura Sakurakoiji witnesses a scene that she could never have imagined.
+It all starts when Sakura Sakurakouji witnesses a scene that she could never have imagined.
 She saw a man burning a number of people with mysterious blue flames that he had conjured with his bare hands.
-She then discovers that that person was Oogami Rei, a Code:Breaker whose mission is to eradicate all evil by doing another evil—killing.
+She then discovers that that person was Rei Ogami, a Code:Breaker whose mission is to eradicate all evil by doing another evil—killing.